-Garages can be tricky.
+Garage doors can be tricky.
+Far from a recent invention, garage doors have changed over the years thanks to technology.
+Innovations have included automatic garage door openers, which have made it easier than ever for a door to be opened.
+Gone are the days where homeowners had to manually slide or lift up their garage door.
+With innovation comes more garage door parts, which in turn leads to more issues.
+So many parts working in tandem with one another can lead to semi-frequent garage door repairs.
 Sometimes a repair is complicated enough to call a professional; other times it’s a quick DIY fix that requires very little.
 When is it time to know if you’ve got this or are beyond your skill level?
 Here are a few things you can try before you call in the pros.

 The first step to garage door repair is to identify the problem.
 Lower the door and watch it operate.
+Is it slow or does it stutter?
+There might be a problem with the garage door opener.
 Is it shaking?
 There might be a problem with the rollers.
-If it doesn’t open with the remote or wall switch but works when you’ve disconnected the opener, it might be an opener repair issue.
+If it doesn’t open with the remote or wall switch but works when you’ve disconnected the opener, it might be another opener repair issue.